MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/introduction-to-mobile-sdlc.md

 ms.date: 11/22/2016
 ---

-# Introduction to the Mobile Software Development Lifecycle
+# Introduction to the mobile Software Development Lifecycle

 Building mobile applications can be as easy as opening up the IDE, throwing something together, doing a quick bit of testing, and submitting to an App Store